ryienh/gnn-dataflow/platform/graphcore/models/tgn_pytorch/readme.md

   * Enabling instrumentation
     `PVTI_OPTIONS='{"enable":"true", "directory": "system_profile"}' python3 linear_net.py`

+  * The output log files are in [log_system_profile](./log_system_profile)

-  * The output of this is in shared directory `/lambda_stor/homes/sraskar/gnn-dataflow-share/tgn/system_profile`on Graphcore POD system.
+  * The profiling output files generated for this are in shared directory `/lambda_stor/homes/sraskar/gnn-dataflow-share/tgn/system_profile`on Graphcore POD system.

   * Open the `.pvti` file using PopVision System Analyzer on your local system.